kevinlongboy/Market/README.md

 ##  ✅ New Arrivals

 ### Search
-_Where the fu_
+_Find what you're looking for_

-Search feature will allow shoppers to quickly find products that are available on Market, by typing in keywords and phrases through the search bar.
+Search feature will allow shoppers to quickly find products that are available on Market, by typing keywords and phrases in the search bar.

 <br>
 <br>